olyvenbayani/SRE-Fundamentals/Activity 4: Introduction to Chaos Engineering.md

 ## Quick Quiz

-Test your understanding before Lab 9:

 **1. What is the first step in a chaos experiment?**
    - a) Introduce failure
-   - b) Define steady state ✅
+   - b) Define steady state
    - c) Hope for the best
    - d) Call the manager

 **2. You terminate one instance and the entire site goes down.
 This means:**
    - a) Chaos Engineering doesn't work
-   - b) You found a valuable weakness to fix ✅
+   - b) You found a valuable weakness to fix
    - c) You should never terminate instances
    - d) The experiment failed

 **3. When should you run your first production chaos experiment?**
    - a) 3 AM on Sunday (no one is around)
    - b) During Black Friday (high traffic)
-   - c) Business hours with team monitoring ✅
+   - c) Business hours with team monitoring
    - d) Never - too risky

 **4. Netflix's Chaos Monkey:**
-   - a) Randomly terminates instances in production ✅
+   - a) Randomly terminates instances in production
    - b) Tests code for bugs
    - c) Monitors application performance
    - d) Deploys new features

 **5. The goal of Chaos Engineering is to:**
    - a) Create more incidents
-   - b) Build confidence in system resilience ✅
+   - b) Build confidence in system resilience
    - c) Make developers afraid
    - d) Prove the system is perfect

 ---

 ## Key Takeaways

-Before moving to Lab 9, remember:

 ✅ **Chaos Engineering is proactive, not destructive** - It's about learning and improving